alfmunny/Computer-Science-Notes/algorithms-4th/2-Sorting.md

 }
 ```

+> Top-down mergesort uses between 1⁄2NlgN and NlgN compares to sort any array of length N.
+>
+> 1/2N: When the elements on one side is all greater or smaller than the other side, than on side gets copied back at first.
+N: When all elements have to be compared.

 > Top-Down mergesort uses at most 6NlgN array access to sort an array of length N.
 >
 > Each merge uses at most 6N array access (2N for the copy, 2N for the move back, and at most 2N for compares).